Anjigadu/datastructures/BinaryTree_Articles.md

 Double Tree

-Maximum width of a binary tree
+~~Maximum width of a binary tree~~ nodes at each level

 Foldable Binary Trees

-Print nodes at k distance from root
+~~Print nodes at k distance from root~~ recur until level is found each time reduce level-1 as in lelve order traversal

 Get Level of a node in a Binary Tree